jabrena/developer-guides/docs/guides/authorization.md

 ## Managing tokens from your source code

-The process to retrieve a token using your favourite programming language is similar to the `cURL` examples described above: send a `POST` request and parse the `JSON` response.
-The only thing you need to take into consideration is the expiration time of the token.
-There are different strategies to keep your token
+To retrieve a token using your favourite programming language, send a `POST` request and parse the `JSON` response as in the `cURL` examples above.

-updated: check the remaining time before each API call or capture the `unauthorized` error when the token expires.
-In both cases you will need to request a new token.
+There are different strategies to maintain your token updated, like checking the time remaining until expiration before each API call or capturing the `unauthorized` error when the token expires.
+In both cases, you must request a new token.

-In order to simplify the authentication process implementation, you can use any of the [SDKs](https://github.com/amadeus4dev) available on GitHub.
+To simplify managing the authentication process, you can use the [Amadeus for Developers SDKs](https://github.com/amadeus4dev) available on GitHub.
 The `SDKs` automatically fetch and store the `access_token` and set the headers in all API calls.

-Example of how to initialize the client and authenticate with the `Node` SDK:
+Example of initializing the client and authenticating with the `Node` SDK:

 ```javascript
 var Amadeus = require('amadeus');